 Realistically, one does not find the origin of Chinese martial arts in as recent a historical event as Bhodiharma's crossing the Himalayas.
 China's history is filled with epic

 conflicts leaving virtually no parts of the country unscathed.
-Recognizing the demands for human carnage that such a historical spectacle required, it only makes sense to conclude that throughout Chinese history, there
+Recognizing the human carnage brought on by such historical episodes, it only makes sense to conclude that throughout Chinese history, there was ample

-countless variations of Chinese martial arts.
+variations of Chinese martial arts.
 Historically, practitioners from each town or village began to develop similarities in movement which eventually became styles.
-Even different regions of the country began
+Even different regions of the country began to manifest

-to manifest broad differences in martial approaches.
+broad differences in martial approaches.
 Transmission from teacher to student followed any number of avenues.
 Some arts were taught in the temple.
 Some were passed on in the market place.
-Others were passed
+Others were passed from father

-from father to son, or from father to daughter.
-There are legends supporting the existence of all these approaches.
+to son, or from father to daughter.
+There are legends attesting to the existence of all these approaches.

-Whatever the country, whatever the history, and whatever the style...in time, the masters discovered
+Whatever the country, whatever the history, and whatever the style, in time, the masters discovered properties

-destination.
 Those who have made it are not quick to share their insights with the undeserving.
 Accordingly, even today, the greatest masters (and there are still some around) remain hidden by curtains of commonality.
+From the deep

-From the deep Orient, to the streets of New York...you can find them sweeping parks, turning the soil, or working as laborers on a road crew.
+Orient, to the streets of New York, you can find them sweeping parks, turning the soil, or working as laborers on a road crew.
 They are one with their art, and they are their art.
-There is no motivation
+There is no motivation to propagate

 These are the guardians of the heritage.
 They protect it from the unknowing, and undeserving.